This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-The minivan picked me up from 99 The Heritage hotel at 8.30am and I was greeted by our guide/teacher for the day – Kim, who is super sweet and full of energy!
-The van picked up around 10 other people in total from hotels around the city and weirdly I was the only non-American on the whole tour!
+The minivan picked me up from 99 The Heritage hotel at 8.30am and I was greeted by our guide/teacher for the day – Kim, who was super sweet and full of energy!
+The van picked up around 10 other people in total from hotels around the city where I discovered I was the only non-American on the whole tour!

 The location of Thai Farm Cooking School is around 17km from Chiang Mai old town (a 30-40 minute drive), but we made a quick stop on the way to visit a fresh market called Ruamchook.

 Kim gave us a short tour of the local market and took us to various stalls to explain which local ingredients we would be using in our upcoming class such as sticky rice, coconut milk and Thai fish sauce.
 We then had a chance to have a wander around by ourselves for 15 minutes to take photos or to buy any snacks or drinks.

 Upon arrival at Thai Farm Cooking School, I was wowed by the beautiful and tranquil lush green setting.
 We were welcomed to the school with cups of warm lemongrass tea and ice cold water, and then given a bit of free time to settle in and use the restrooms.